 When selecting a brewhouse, there are several different tank configurations available on the market.

 A two vessel system consists of a dedicated mash vessel and boil kettle, forgoing a hot liquor tank (HLT) in favor of an on-demand hot water source.
-This hot water source is supplied to the brewhouse by way of a commercial tank-less water heater, that can provide an endless supply of sparge or strike water at precise temperatures without the need of an additional tank.
+This hot water source is supplied to the brewhouse by way of commercial tankless water heaters.
+This provides an endless supply of sparge or strike water at precise temperatures without the need for an additional tank.

 This unnecessary 3rd vessel occupies additional space, and time on brew days, and even limits the brewer to a fixed amount of water that can be stored in the HLT.

 Instead, we believe space typically reserved for an HLT would be better served by a whirlpool tank, which offers greater flexibility of production capacity.